SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 However, the League of Nations truncated Syria and gave it to France as a mandate anyway, directly contradicting the League\'s purported goal national self-determination and trampling the ambitions and liberty of the fledgling democracy.
-Most embarassingly, Iraq
+Most embarassingly, Iraq was created as a dependency theory style

 ## Furthermore, no states could achieve widespread liberty?